Taking the lead from nature to maximize views and tranquility

 Harmonious Interior and Exterior Design

-A clean white stucco exterior frames limestone window headers and sills as well as multiple, overlapping, steeply pitched rooflines that follow in the Tudor tradition.
+A clean white stucco exterior frames limestone window headers and sills as well as multiple, overlapping, steeply pitched rooflines that follow in the Tudor home tradition.
 Conscious design decisions such as a pervious paver driveway to handle runoff and a long-lasting, solar-repelling standing seam metal roof add to the respect of nature that is this family’s touchstone.

-The homeowner, an interior designer, envisioned a home anchored by neutrals and naturals with an emphasis on crisp black and white, in everything from materials to finishes.
+The homeowner, an interior designer, envisioned a modern home anchored by neutrals and naturals with an emphasis on crisp black and white, in everything from materials to finishes.
 Floor-to-ceiling windows welcome the blue of the sky and green of the trees as accent colors enhancing the spaces.
 Doors from France hung as sliding doors to the primary suite bath add to the vintage-modern mix.
-The spectacular interiors and a stunning home office on the main floor provide wonderful opportunities to showcase her talents to visiting clients.
+The spectacular interiors and a stunning home office on the main floor provide wonderful opportunities to showcase the interior designer-homeowner’s talents to visiting clients.

-When you get to collaborate on a second design and build with talented clients the result is something that looks as if it grew out of the landscape and feels like it has always been there.
+When you get to collaborate on a second design and build with talented clients the result is architecture that looks as if it grew out of the landscape and feels like it has always been there.